-Are you sure you want to work in advertising and not public relations?
+Though there are very similar aspects of advertising and public relations, there are lots of differences between these two career paths, too.
 Many times, all of these industries are confused as being one and the same.
-But there are big differences between advertising and public relations.
 Before you proceed, know which industry really matches up with your ideas and personality.

-Find out if advertising is the right career for you.
-Are you ready for long hours, low pay and a high-pressure environment?
-These are just some obstacles you may face as a budding ad pro.
+It may sound glamorous and high-powered, but you need to find out if advertising is the right career for you.
+Are you ready to work long hours for low pay in a high-pressure environment?
+These are just some obstacles you may face as a budding junior ad professional.
 You may have even encountered some common misconceptions about what a career in advertising is like.
-Know what to expect before you decide to pursue this career.
+Know what to expect before you take the leap.

 You don't have to be creative to work in advertising.
 If you're well-organized, have good people skills and you can manage multiple people working on various projects all at once to make sure your team meets deadlines, a career as an Account Executive may suit you very well.
-Maybe you're more of a numbers type of person and researching data to determine ad placement is right up your alley.
-A career in the Media Department may be just what you're looking for instead.
+Or maybe you're more of a numbers type of person, and researching data to determine ad placement is right up your alley.
+In this instance, a career in the Media Department may be just what you're looking for.
 Explore the many careers in the ad industry to determine which ones interest you most and which ones you would like to work toward.

 Many people want to know if they have the right education for a career in advertising.
 A lot of questions even come from college graduates who wonder if their degree would get them a job in the ad industry.
 Others want to know if any education is required.
 Choosing the right education for a career in advertising depends on your own career goals.
 Some people in the ad industry don't even have a degree while others have found advertising courses are just what they need to kickstart their career.